 We recognize revenue related to the sales of products to be used for demonstration units when products are shipped and the earnings process has been completed.
-Our distribution agreements do not permit return of demonstration units in the ordinary course of business nor do we have any performance obligations other than normal product warranty obligations.
+Our distribution agreements do not permit return of purchased demonstration units in the ordinary course of business nor do we have any performance obligations other than normal product warranty obligations.
 To the extent that the earnings process has not been completed, revenue is deferred.
 To the extent we enter into multiple-element arrangements, we allocate revenue based on the relative fair value of the elements.

 - (2) Extended Warranty Revenue: We derive revenues from the sale of extended warranties covering our medical devices over periods of one to four years.
 We recognize revenue from extended warranty sales on a pro-rata basis over the period covered by the extended warranty.
 Expenses related to the extended warranty are recorded when incurred. - (3) Service Revenue: We derive revenues from the repair and service of our medical devices that are in use beyond the term of the original warranty and that are not covered by an extended warranty.
-We recognize revenue from repair and service activities once the activities are complete and the repaired or serviced device has been returned to the customer.

-- (4) License Revenue: We recognize license revenue in connection with our distribution agreement with EES on a straight-line basis over the five-year initial term of the agreement based on our obligations to provide ongoing support for the intellectual property being licensed such as patent maintenance and regulatory filings.
-As the license relates to intellectual property held or licensed to us, we incur no significant cost associated with the recognition of this revenue.
+We recognize revenue from repair and service activities once the activities are complete and the repaired or serviced device has been shipped back to the customer. - (4) License Revenue: We recognized license revenue in connection with our distribution agreement with EES on a straight-line basis over the five-year initial term of the agreement based on our obligations to provide ongoing support for the intellectual property being licensed such as patent maintenance and regulatory filings.
+As the license related to intellectual property held or licensed to us, we incurred no significant cost associated with the recognition of this revenue.
 The license revenue was fully recognized as of September 30, 2004. - j.
 Research and Development Costs: All costs related to research and development are expensed as incurred. - k.
 Income Taxes: Income taxes are accounted for under the asset and liability method.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities, and their respective tax bases and operating loss and tax credit carryforwards.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date. - 1.
-Stock Option Plans: At December 31, 2004, we have three stock-based employee compensation plans.
+The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
+Due to the uncertainty surrounding the realization of these favorable tax attributes in future tax returns, all of the net deferred tax assets have been fully offset by a valuation allowance at December 31, 2005.

+I. Stock Option Plans: At December 31, 2005, we have three stock-based employee compensation plans.
 (See Note 8(a).)
 We apply the intrinsic value-based method of accounting prescribed by Accounting Principles Board (APB) Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations, in accounting for our stock options.
 As such, compensation expense is recorded on the date of grant and amortized over the period of service only if the current market price of the underlying stock exceeds the exercise price.
 No stock-based employee compensation cost related to options is reflected in net income (loss), as all options granted under those plans had an exercise price equal to the market value of the underlying common stock on the date of grant.
-However, we did incur \$39,990 of compensation expense related to the vesting of restricted stock during the first quarter of 2003.